MovingBlocks/Terasology/README.markdown

 * Download / clone the source from GitHub
 * To prepare for IntelliJ run: `gradlew idea`
 * To prepare for Eclipse run: `gradlew eclipse`
-* To run from the command line: `gradlew run`
+* To run from the command line: `gradlew game`
-* Start a headless server: `gradlew start` (stores data in /terasology-server - the Gradle command blocks until server is killed)
+* Start a headless server: `gradlew server` (stores data in /terasology-server - the Gradle command blocks until server is killed)
 * For more tasks: `gradlew tasks`

 You may also need to tweak IDE settings further for your convenience, in particular for Eclipse.
 See [Dev Setup](https://github.com/MovingBlocks/Terasology/wiki/Dev-Setup) in our wiki for more details.

 Note that by default stored data (config, saves, etc) is sent to a user profile directory like Saved Games under Windows.
-Add `-homedir` to a run configuration or command line execution to use the project dir instead (this is done automatically in some cases including IntelliJ and `gradlew run`)
+Add `-homedir` to a run configuration or command line execution to use the project dir instead (this is done automatically in some cases including IntelliJ and `gradlew game`)

 If you want to pull down the source code for a module you can easily do so via Gradle: